Coloring Bitmap Fonts in HTML5 Canvas

 April 10, 2016

 When rendering text in HTML5 canvas, I mostly use the native text drawing methods like

 fillText.
-However, a question came up on the LDG forum a while back about rendering bitmap fonts with varying colors.
+However, a question came up on the LDG forum (now offline) a while back about rendering bitmap fonts with varying colors.

 Bitmap fonts are simply images of text characters which are then rendered to the screen the same way you might render game sprites, with

 The source image for a bitmap font would look something like this:

 In order to render this font using different colors, we can take advantage of the composite operations supported by canvas.

 The basic concept is to first draw the letters to an off-screen buffer canvas and then use the